appuchias/deFolder/README.md

 This will move all files in subfolders to their root folder.
 Using `os.walk` it will cycle every child folder recursively and if files are found, move them to the parent folder, prepending the folder name to the file name.

+The silent and verbose options allow you to choose whether to know what changes have happened or not.
+Silent will remove all output and verbose will show all changes.

 ## Setup

-Fist of all, you need some path to 'deFolder' so this can take effect.
-At least one subfolder is needed and every action the script does can be easily changed to your needs.

-To set this repo up, you'll need to open the terminal and type:
+To set up this repo, you'll need to open the terminal and type:

  1. Navigate to the path where you want the repo: `cd <path>`
  1. Clone the repo: `git clone https://github.com/appuchias/deFolder.git`